Siulch/Siulch/README.md

 ### Jose Luis Chavez Guerra

-→  Software Developer specialized in Backend with JavaScript. 🖥
+→  Software Developer specialized in JavaScript. 🖥

-→  Passionate about creating awesome experiences on Frontend, Virtual Reality, and Augmented Reality. 💪🏻
+→  Passionate about creating awesome experiences on Web, Virtual Reality, and Augmented Reality. 💪🏻

-→  I have years of experience developing awesome XR experiences with Unity and now taking it to the next level with an awesome backend. 👍🏼
+→  I have years of experience developing awesome XR experiences with Unity and now taking it to the next level like a fullstack JavaScript 👍🏼

 ### 🛠 SKILLS 🛠